pablos-here/nbiff/README.md

 ### No systray icon

-`nbiff` cannot access its icon directory.
+This happens when `nbiff` cannot access its icon directory.

 First, change directories to the `systray` directory: